mrthlinh/Spotify-Playlist-Recommender/README.md

 __Output__

 - A list of 500 recommended candidate tracks, ordered by relevance in decreasing order.

-Note that the system should also be able to cope with playlists for which no initial seed tracks are given.
-To assess the performance of a submission, the output track predictions are compared to the ground truth tracks (“reference set”) from the original playlist.

 ## The dataset
 The Million Playlist Dataset (MPD) contains 1,000,000 playlists created by users on the Spotify platform.
 It can be used by researchers interested in exploring how to improve the music listening experience.